 Tastes may vary so I’ll say this first; books are deeply personal for some and for others — they’re just reading this post because they’re a blank on what to get for a baby shower.
 If you have any suggestions, let the world know in the comments.

 Getting a good book has the longest lifespan of awesome.
 When a kid is a baby, he or she doesn’t care what anyone’s reading.
-The baby just likes the sound of the reader’s voice, and the attention he or she receive.
+The baby just likes the sound of the reader’s voice, more baby activities, and the attention he or she receive.
 So get a book the child will dig for years to come, one of those really intelligent kids’ books, or a classic.

 Anything Shel Silverstein, The Little Prince, Robert Munsch, or the original Curious George stuff (none of that recent CGI merchandising nonsense).
 Same goes for pretty much anything; if there’s an original version, get that one instead.